Côte d'Ivoire: Post-Disaster Needs Assessment, Recovery Framework and Technical Studies for Urban Resilience to Flood Risk in Abidjan

 Following the dramatic floods in Abidjan on 18-19 June 2018, which led to at least 18 casualties and caused significant damage to infrastructure and around 1140 residential buildings, the Government of Côte d'Ivoire requested support to address these recurrent natural hazard and support for the preparation of a Post Disaster Needs Assessment (PDNA) and Recovery Framework.
 A PDNA is a government-led assessment of damages, losses and needs, and a Recovery Framework sets out possible short-, medium- and long-term risk reduction measures.

-In addition to supporting the development of a PDNA and Recovery Framework, the ACP-EU NDRR project will inform with in-depth studies the preparation of the World Bank-financed "Abidjan Urban Resilience" project.
-The Abidjan Urban Resilience project will provide physical investments aiming at reducing flood risk and improving access to resilient infrastructures, such as drainage systems and waste management.
+In addition to supporting the development of a PDNA and Recovery Framework, the ACP-EU NDRR project informs with in-depth studies the preparation of the World Bank-financed "Abidjan Urban Resilience" project ($150 million).
+The Abidjan Urban Resilience project provides physical investments aiming at reducing flood risk and improving access to resilient infrastructures, such as drainage systems and waste management.
 Abidjan is namely increasingly vulnerable to coastal flooding, erosion, and landslide risk.
 The city is exposed to heavy precipitation during the rainy season, an increasing number of settlements is located along flood-prone banks, and the population of Abidjan has more than doubled since 2001 whereas urban planning has not kept pace with this rapid urbanization.

 Component 1: Abidjan PDNA & Recovery Framework

 - Validating and strengthening a damage and loss database;